Santa Maria Island: Economy

 The European Space Agency (ESA) established a satellite tracking station at the end of the 20th century, rekindling the debate on the island's dependency on the aviation sector.
 Similarly, in 2012, a proposal by EDISOFT to install a Galileo Sensor Station (GSS) station in Santa Maria was successful: the Mariense station won out over other sites in Madeira and the Canary Islands.
 This continued the island's importance as a technological and communications hub in the Atlantic, following the installation of the Rede Atlântica de Estações Geodinâmicas e Espaciais (Atlantic Network of Geodynamic and Spatial Stations) VLBI antenna, on the heels of the protocol signed on 29 April 2010, between the Secretário Regional da Ciência, Tecnologia e Equipamentos (Regional Secretary for Science, Technology and Equipment) and the Diretor Geral do Instituto Geográfico Nacional de Espanha (Director-General of the National Geographic Institute of Spain).

 In comparison with the other islands, the raising of cattle and milk production never attained the same level of development.
 Agriculture is still the predominant activity in the municipality, occupying 47.6% of the land.
 This activity is usually confined to small ventures, involving forging plants, small pastures and permanent holdings.
 There are several commercial species of fish in the waters around Santa Maria, such as sheepshead, vejas, red snapper, grouper, wrasse, mackerel, anchovies, needlefish and frigate tuna.
 Secondary industries are dominated by civil construction, sawmills, tile and block factories, and artisan/handicraft manufacture.

 As with the rest of the Azores, tourism makes up an important tertiary sector, associated with nautical activities such as sailing, windsurfing, water-skiing, sport fishing (tuna, swordfish, and grouper) and scuba-diving, beach activities, pedestrian hiking, and rabbit hunting.
 The villages of São Lourenço, Praia Formosa, Maia and Anjos are known as summer tourist centers, attracting visitors to their beaches, natural pools, summer homes, and festivals.

 Transportation

 Direct flights to the continent (Lisbon) are provided primarily by Azores Airlines out of Santa Maria Airport located close to Vila do Porto.
 The airport also provides some direct connections to the rest of the archipelago through SATA Air Açores.

-An inter-island ferry, owned by Azorean maritime transport operator AtlânticoLine, services Santa Maria weekly during the summer.
+An inter-island ferry, owned by Azorean maritime transport operator AtlânticoLine, serves Santa Maria weekly during the summer.
 Similarly, inaugurated in 2007, the marina in Vila do Porto allows access to the island throughout the year.

 Bus and taxi service is provided throughout the island.